digicatapult/nice-agent-portal/README.md

 #### Single Agent

-To run the full Peer agent stack, use:
+To run a full Peer agent stack, use:

 ```
-docker-compose up --build
+npm run compose:up:agent
 ```

 Once running, the agent frontend is available at http://localhost:3000 and the API is available at http://localhost:3000/api/docs